 Also of note are their award-winning wine selections from around the world and “the best cocktails in Watch Hill”.
 From their extensive wine collection, housed in two wine cellars, there are over 300 wine choices available.
 Jack shared that their special bistro-style menu is largely wine-driven, serving foods that go great with specific wines.

 If you haven’t done so already, take a drive down to the village of Watch Hill and indulge in some culinary delights, perhaps a glass of wine, and great conversation at the Olympia Tea Room.
-The initial opening was the last Friday of April and they are open seven days a week for lunch and dinner through Labor Day.
-After that they are closed on Tuesdays until Columbus Day, then they are open Thursdays through Sundays until Thanksgiving weekend, or perhaps a little longer this year, and then they close for the season.
+Go to our website below for our hours and COVID-19 guidelines.